 Since 2011, Snam has been reviewing and updating its approach to sustainability, incorporating the theme of Shared Value – a concept formalised in December 2010 by Michael Porter and Mark Kramer, influential experts on corporate management and territorial competitiveness.

 The assumption behind this approach is the ability of companies to reconcile business and society, enhancing knowledge, practices and initiatives; in essence, it is about creating economic value in ways that simultaneously generate value for the company, for its stakeholders and for the local areas in which it operates.

-In order to cascade the shared value approach throughout the company’s operations, Snam developed a summary interpretative model which allowed the Group to review its core business processes in order to systematise them and highlight both the shared value already produced and the opportunity to produce new value.
+In order to cascade the shared value approach throughout the company’s operations, Snam tried to review its core business processes in order to systematise them and highlight both the shared value already produced and the opportunity to produce new value.